 In addition, we will provide you with Theory Linked Practice (TLP) days in schools enabling you to experience different types of learning needs including; Early Years Foundation Stage, Special Educational Needs and Disability, Children of English with an Additional Language, Key Stages 3 and 4, and settings which have particular problems with diversity and inclusion in the school setting.

 If your application is successful, you will be invited to attend an interview at the University's Sir Tom Cowie Campus at St Peter's.
-Interviews will begin in November 2018.
+Interviews for applicants wishing to start in September 2020 will begin in November 2019.